-Ganado is a blue-collar town, with 54.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ganado, you'll notice that it is more blue-collar than most other communities in America.
+54.44% of Ganado’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ganado is a city of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Ganado who work in management occupations (7.72%), food service (7.63%), and teaching (7.63%).

 Also of interest is that Ganado has more people living here who work in computers and math than 95% of the places in the US.